-Dean Videka has a distinguished career in academic social work.
-Her research and teaching focus on families served by the child welfare system and persons with serious mental health disabilities.
-Her funded research totals over $11 million from agencies such as the Health Resources and Services Administration, the U.S. Children's Bureau, the National Institutes of Mental Health, and the New York State Office of Children and Family Services.
+Her research and teaching focus on effective prevention services for families in the child welfare system and recovery-oriented approaches for people with mental health disabilities.
+Her scholarship contributes to advancing evidence-based social work practice and to defining social work’s role in integrated health care.
+Her funded research totals over $11 million from agencies such as the Health Resources and Services Administration, the U.S. Children's Bureau, and the National Institutes of Mental Health.

-Dean Videka was an extremely effective leader as a dean and vice president for research at the University at Albany, SUNY, and as dean of the Silver School of Social Work at NYU.
-As vice president for research, she facilitated the founding of an RNA Institute, and had oversight for eight university level research centers and institutes in atmospheric sciences, social sciences, life sciences, and information technology.
-As dean of the Silver School at NYU, she and the faculty rededicated the school to social justice at every level, strengthened the Ph.D. program, created sustainable global programs, instituted curricular innovations, and increased the school's engagement with New York's high need communities.
+Videka is a respected university leader.
+At the University at Albany-SUNY (1981-2009), she was named a Distinguished Service Professor, and served as dean and vice president for research.
+As vice president for research, she was the university’s chief research officer and facilitated the founding of an RNA Institute, oversaw eight university-level research centers and institutes in atmospheric sciences, social sciences, life sciences and information technology.
+At New York University, where she was dean of the Silver School of Social Work from 2009-2016, she and the faculty transformed the school with a rededication to social justice, strengthened research and PhD education, launched a DSW program, created the Global MSW program and increased the school's engagement with New York's high need communities.

 Peer-helping models for people facing life crises; the effectiveness of social work practice; prevention services, especially to mental health and child welfare populations

 1080 S. University Ave.